-God is calling out of the churches (not out of the buildings but out of the errors) a holy, warlike remnant of saints.
+From the churches (not the buildings, but from the errors), God is calling out a holy, warlike remnant of saints.
 They will proceed to establish their lives according to the Scriptures.
-They will be more than conquerors throughout the age of moral horrors and will encourage and assist many who otherwise would be swept away into the darkness.
+They will be more than conquerors throughout the age of moral horrors, and will encourage and assist many who otherwise would be swept away into the darkness.

 Table of Contents